Your basket is currently empty!

 Initial studies have begun examining methylene blue’s effects on SARS-CoV-2 – the virus responsible for causing COVID-19 – in laboratory settings.

-These studies aim to better understand how this compound interacts with viral proteins, potentially inhibiting replication or reducing associated with severe illness.
+These studies aim to better understand how this compound interacts with viral proteins, potentially inhibiting replication or reducing inflammation associated with severe illness.

 As different treatment options are tested alongside ongoing vaccination efforts, we can only hope that further exploration into methylene blue yields promising results that contribute positively towards global pandemic control efforts.